-Introduced above, IBWC Minute 319 Interim International Cooperative Measures in the Colorado River Basin through 2017 and Extension of Minute 318 Cooperative Measures to Address the Continued Effects of the April 2010 Earthquake in the Mexicali Valley, Baja California, was signed on November 20, 2012.
-Minute 319 allows for opportunities for future cooperation between the United States and Mexico on water conservation, system operations, environmental restoration, and new water sources projects.
-It grants both nations to share surpluses and water shortages, allows Mexico to defer some of its allotted water in the United States, allows for U.S. financial support with Mexico's water infrastructure, and restores some flows of the Colorado River for environmental benefits.
+Introduced above, IBWC Minute No. 319, Interim International Cooperative Measures in the Colorado River Basin through 2017 and Extension of Minute 318 Cooperative Measures to Address the Continued Effects of the April 2010 Earthquake in the Mexicali Valley, Baja California, was signed on November 20, 2012.
+Minute 319 allows for cooperation between the United States and Mexico on water conservation, system operations, environmental restoration, and new water sources projects.
+It provides for additional water deliveries to Mexico under high elevation reservoir conditions and reduced deliveries during low elevation reservoir conditions, allows Mexico to defer delivery of some of its allotted water until a later date, allows for U.S. financial support for Mexico's water infrastructure, and restores some flows of the Colorado River for environmental benefits.